-This Bruschetta Pomodoro is made with cherry tomatoes, basil, garlic, olive oil, salt, balsamic vinegar and served on toasted bread.
+This Bruschetta Recipe is made with cherry tomatoes, basil, garlic, olive oil, salt, balsamic vinegar and served on toasted bread.

 Want a light appetizer before dinner?
 Go with bruschetta!
 It is a great appetizer for cocktail parties or family get togethers.
 This is an Italian appetizer that consists of rubbing garlic onto the bread and topping with marinated tomatoes with basil and olive oil.
 Other dishes add Parmesan cheese and balsamic vinegar, but we kept it very simple!

 If you love this recipe, feel free to try my Proscuitto and Ricotta Toast or my Caprese Skewers with Proscuitto.

 - How to make this Bruschetta Recipe